SkatterBencher #3: Intel Core i7-6820HK Overclocked to 4000 MHz

 In a final round of benchmarking we find that the XTU performance has gone up to 1,271 points which is 18% over stock performance.
 In Fire Strike Extreme we see that our performance went up to 6,665 points which almost 40% over stock performance – this is thanks to the 1,427MHz GPU frequency and 3.8GHz memory frequency.

 In F1 2014 our minimum FPS has gone up to 71, which is 20% over stock performance and in ROG Realbench we now have a score 103,741 points, 23% over stock.
 The CPU temperature under load is 83C and the GPU temperature under load is only 41C.

 That’s all for today’s article.
 If you want to learn more about overclocking check out the other videos at the SkatterBencher YouTube channel.
 Don’t forget to subscribe and also ask any question you want below the video and we will try to answer it.
-If you have any questions related to overclocking the notebook, check out Massman’s ROG GX700 thread on our forum – you’ll find a handy reset guide as well as a couple of benchmark score indicators.
+If you have any questions related to overclocking the notebook, check out Massman’s ROG GX700 thread on the HWBOT forum – you’ll find a handy reset guide as well as a couple of benchmark score indicators.